hesherkid/hesherkid/README.md

 🚚 I've been in the concrete industry for over 15 years

-🌱 I'm currently learning HTML, CSS, JavaScript
+🌱 I'm currently learning Python and C#.
+I've successfully completed courses at the U of A for HTML, CSS, Javascript, Typescript, React, UI/UX.

 ⚡ Outside of school and work you can catch me: